About

 Road tripping the Blue Ridge Parkway in 2019

-Over the years we’ve been able to complete some bucket-list level itineraries: we’ve circumnavigated Mt Rainier on foot twice via the Wonderland Trail, hiked the full length of the Narrows in Zion National Park, and backpacked in the Core Enchantments zone of Washington’s Alpine Wilderness in the midst of the golden larches.
-I try to plan at least 2-3 week or longer trips each year, with shorter trips in between, but there’s still so much of the country, the continent, and the world remaining to explore.
+Over the years we’ve been able to complete some bucket-list level itineraries: we’ve circumnavigated Mt Rainier on foot twice via the Wonderland Trail, hiked the full length of the Narrows in Zion National Park, and backpacked in the Core Enchantments zone of Washington’s Alpine Wilderness in the midst of the golden larches. but there’s still so much of the country, the continent, and the world remaining to explore.

 Let’s go folks, the world’s waitin’ for us.